 I am currently involved in the following upcoming scientific events:

-Current areas of interest include:
+More specifically, current research areas of interest include:

 - (Multi-Agent) Reinforcement Learning and its applications, in particular to networked systems and autonomous systems;

 - Computational models (in particular, learning models) of human/user behaviour as a basis for the design of algorithms and systems;